Schulze STV: Example

-The Schultze STV system has three possible outcomes (sets of winners) in the election: Andrea and Carter, Andrea and Brad, and Carter and Brad.
+The Schulze STV system has three possible outcomes (sets of winners) in the election: Andrea and Carter, Andrea and Brad, and Carter and Brad.
 In this system, any candidate with more than the Droop quota of first choices will be elected.
 Andrea is certain to be elected, with two possible outcomes: Andrea and Carter, and Andrea and Brad.

 Resistance to vote management

 In vote management, a party instructs its voters not to rank a popular party candidate first.
 If the Yellow Party's leaders instruct their supporters to choose Carter first (followed by Andrea), the balloting changes.
 Unlike STV, however, Schulze STV resists vote management.

 Potential for tactical voting

-Proportional representation systems are much less susceptible to tactical voting systems than single-winner systems such as the first past the post system and instant-runoff voting (IRV), if the number of seats to be filled is sufficiently large.
-Schulze STV has additional resistance to forms of tactical voting which are specific to single transferable voting methods.
+Proportional representation systems are much less susceptible to tactical voting than single-winner systems such as the first past the post system and instant-runoff voting (IRV), if the number of seats to be filled is sufficiently large.
+Schulze STV aims to have additional resistance to forms of tactical voting which are specific to single transferable voting methods, in particular a phenomenon that Schulze calls Hylland Free Riding.
+STV methods which make use of Meek's or Warren's method are resistant to what Schulze calls Woodall Free Riding, but are still vulnerable to Hylland Free Riding.